NAT Traversal using STUN TURN and ICE

 - Relayed Candidates: A transport address allocated from a TURN server (a “relayed address”).
 A peer host selects this path if both are not behind the Endpoint-Independent Mapping NAT as defined in mark (3) in the above figure.

 Systematically the ICE discovers all possible candidate pairs of addresses until it finds one or more pairs of addresses that work.
-The steps of ICE negotiation process involves:
+The steps of the ICE negotiation process involve:

 - Gathering Candidate Addresses: As mentioned above, it finds three types of candidates: